 NCHH is honored to host the Extinguish Tool, a database developed by students from the Georgia Institute of Technology that integrates datasets from multiple sources (including public housing developments, federally qualified health centers, medical centers, hospitals, home health services, tribal health service facilities, and Veteran Affairs facilities) into the most dynamic tool of its kind.
 The Extinguish Tool also contains a roster of outside resources to aid in smoking cessation.

-Starting in late 2018, NCHH will steward the Exposure Tool, ensuring that all data is current.
+In 2018, NCHH took over stewardship of the Exposure Tool, ensuring that all data is current.

 About the Extinguish Tool